-The Company has established departments in charge of public relations, finance, accounting, general affairs, and legal affairs within the Management Division, maintaining an organizational structure that ensures the organic coordination of functions to help promote dialogue and to make it possible to ascertain the composition of shareholders.
+The Company has established departments in charge of finance and accounting within the Management Planning Division and departments in charge of public relations, general affairs, and legal affairs within the Management Division, maintaining an organizational structure that ensures the organic coordination of functions to help promote dialogue and make it possible to ascertain the composition of shareholders.
 Feedback is provided to the board of directors as appropriate regarding matters such as shareholder opinions ascertained through dialogue.